vasilescur/ambush/README.md

 #### Implementation

-This is implemented using a TCP Socket connection from SML to a helper script written in Python.
+This is implemented using a custom library named SockSound that uses a TCP Socket connection from SML to send messages to a helper "server" script written in Python.
 The Python script makes use of a cross-platform sound output library to generate and play sounds through the device's speakers when it receives input through the socket from the SML client.
 In turn, commands to play certain